William Cobbett: Later life (1819–1835)

 Cobbett's arrival came soon after the Peterloo Massacre.
 He joined with other radicals in attacks on the government and was charged with libel three times in the next couple of years.

+Cobbett published on behalf of Caroline of Brunswick in her fight against the Pains and Penalties Bill 1820.
+His daughter Anne believed that he would have had fewer legal difficulties if he had stopped supporting Queen Caroline, but noted that they gained much needed source of income from supporting her.
+The family all expected notable rewards following the outcome of the trial being seen to be in Caroline's favour, however her death soon after meant that this did not happen to the expected degree.

 In 1820, he campaigned for Parliament in Coventry, but finished last in the poll.
 That year he also founded a plant nursery at Kensington, where he grew many North American trees, such as the black locust (Robinia pseudoacacia), and with his son, a variety of maize he called "Cobbett's corn".
 This was a dwarf strain found in a French cottage garden, which turned out to grow well in England's shorter summer.
 To help sell the strain, he issued a book entitled A Treatise on Cobbett's Corn (1828).
 Meanwhile, he also wrote his popular Cottage Economy (1822), which taught cottagers some skills necessary for self-sufficiency, such as bread-making, beer-brewing and livestock farming.